 BIOSTAT 215 Spring 2018 (3 units)

 A common goal of observational clinical or epidemiologic research is to estimate the causal effect of particular exposures or interventions on some health outcome.
 While causation-oriented research has long been practiced, recent methodologic work has more sharply placed into view what it means and what is needed to estimate causal effects.
 In particular, it is now recognized that conventional stratification or regression approaches to reduce confounding in observational research may, in certain settings, fail to estimate unbiased causal effects.
 This course will describe more advanced methods that may succeed in estimating causal effects in cases where standard approaches break down.

 At the end of the course, students will understand:

-Epidemiologic Methods (EPI 203), Biostatistical Methods II (BIOSTAT 208), and Biostatistical Methods III (BIOSTAT 209).
+Epidemiologic Methods (EPI 203), Biostatistical Methods II (BIOSTAT 208), and Biostatistical Methods III (BIOSTAT 209) may be taken concurrently.
+Clinical Epidemiology (Epi 204) and Biostatistical Methods IV (Biostat 210) are very helpful.
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.